tiagodsilva/annotations/posters/pcgflownets.typ

   = Subgraph Asynchronous Learning (SAL)

-  @oracles demonstrates that the larger trajectory length $t_m$ play a key role in constraining the generalization potential of GFlowNets.
+  @oracles demonstrates that the larger trajectory length $t_m$ plays a key role in constraining the generalization potential of GFlowNets.
 To mitigate this effect, we propose a distributed divide-and-conquer learning algorithm that breaks up the state graph into smaller subgraphs and learns a GFlowNet for each subgraph.
 The resulting GFlowNets are aggregated in a final, efficient step.
 We refer to this approach as *Subgraph Asynchronous Learning* (SAL).

   #grid(
     columns: (1fr, 1fr),